lunchbag/hugo-blog/content/posts/building-an-app-freelancing-and-living-abroad.md

 <a name="features"></a>
 # Lunch Money: How it's different

 On to the app!
-There are 3 key features and concepts that were core to our spreadsheet.
+I will expand on the 3 key concepts core to our spreadsheet that I've adapted into the app.

 ## Multi-currency supported natively